The Science of Tajweed & The Definition Of Tajweed

 Al-lahan linguistically is the deviation from correctness.

-its applied definition is the mistake in the recitation of the
+Its applied definition is the mistake in the recitation of the

 Glorious Quran.

-It is has two types:
+It has two types:

 ∙ 1– Obvious and clear mistake.